yasbhatti1/ProofOfAuthority_Blockchain/README.md

 * Send a test transaction.

-* Write instructions (with images) on how to use the chain for the rest of your team.
+* Write instructions (with images) on how to use the chain for the rest of our team.